abuhurraira/Blog-Platform/README.md

 The application automatically creates database tables on startup.
 For production, consider using Flask-Migrate for proper database versioning.

 ### Testing
-- Backend: Add tests using pytest
+- **Backend**: Comprehensive test suite using pytest with 16 test cases
-- Frontend: Add tests using Jest and React Testing Library
+- **Frontend**: Add tests using Jest and React Testing Library
+- **Test Coverage**: Authentication, blog management, and API endpoints
+- **Test Database**: In-memory SQLite for fast, isolated testing

 ## 🚀 Production Deployment